Lumi-supercomputer/lumi-userguide/docs/computing/systems/lumig.md

 The GPU partition will consist of 2560 nodes, each node with one 64 core AMD Trento CPU and four AMD MI250X GPUs.
-Each MI250X GPU consists of two compute dies, each with 110 compute units each, and each compute unit has 64 stream processors for a total of 14080 stream processors.
+Each MI250X GPU consists of two compute dies, each with 110 compute units.
+Each compute unit has 64 stream processors for a total of 14080 stream processors.

 | Nodes | CPUs       | CPU cores | Memory   | GPUs                                                       | Network     |
 | :---: | :--------: | :-------: | :------: | :--------------------------------------------------------- | :---------: |